frederic-perez/AmE-dictionary/data/dictionary.md

 __liberty__ _n_ :three: __5__ (Nautical Terms) __a__ Authorized leave granted to a sailor. _He granted liberty on Monday with misgivings._ _Liberty is canceled until further notice._ __b__ (as modifier): liberty man; liberty boat.
 __libration__ _n_ A very slow oscillation, real or apparent, of a satellite as viewed from the larger celestial body around which it revolves. _Due to lunar libration, people on Earth can see about 59% of the Moon over time._
 __librocubicularist__ _n_ A person who reads in bed.
-__lice__ _n_ :eight: Plural of louse.
+__lice__ _n pl_ :nine: /laɪs/ Plural of louse.
 A louse is a tiny insect that lives on the skin of animals and people.
-If you find a louse in your hair, you’ll have to treat your scalp to get rid of any of its friends that might still be lurking there. _Checked him for lice._ _Nits make lice._
+If you find a louse in your hair, you’ll have to treat your scalp to get rid of any of its friends that might still be lurking there. _Checked him for lice._ _Nits make lice._ :es: piojos
+__licensee__ _n_ (licencee)
 __licensure__ _n_ The act or an instance of granting a license, usually to practice a profession. _Teacher licensure programs._
 __licentious__ _adj_ :two::hammer:
 __licentiously__